Mansi232323/Power-Query-Sales-Data-Cleaning-Customer-Product-Analysis/README.md

 Laptop → 5
 ```

-The position of the quantity corresponds to the position of the product.

 ---

 # 👤 13.
 Final Customer-Level Summary

-The final requirement was:
+The main requirement of the transformation was:

-> **Customer name should not repeat.**
+> **The customer name should not repeat.**

-Instead of having multiple rows for Rohan Singh:
+Instead of:

 ```text
 Rohan Singh | Camera | 4